-An international collaboration on evidence for faith groups’ activities, contribution and challenges to community health and wellbeing.
+An international collaboration on evidence for faith groups’ activities, contribution and challenges to achieving humanitarian and development goals.

-Founded in 2012, JLI Leadership came together by a single shared conviction: there is an urgent need to build our collective understanding of the potential of local faith communities for improving community health, development and well being.
+Founded in 2012, JLI Leadership came together by a single shared conviction: there is an urgent need to build our collective understanding of the potential of local faith communities.

 Full and appropriate engagement of the capacities of faith-based groups in the achievement of the SDGs through effective partnerships with public sector and secular entities, as well as among religious groups themselves.